Great bustard: Description

 An adult male is brown above, barred with blackish colouration, and white below, with a long grey neck and head.
 His breast and lower neck sides are chestnut and there is a golden wash to the back and the extent of these bright colours tending to increase as the male ages.
 In the breeding season, the male has long white neck bristles, which measure up to 12–15 cm in length, continually growing from the third to the sixth year of life.
 In flight, the long wings are predominantly white with brown showing along the edges of the lower primary and secondary feathers and a dark brown streak along the upper-edge of the wing.
 The breast and neck of the female are buff, with brown and pale colouration over the rest of the plumage rendering it well camouflaged in open habitats.
 Immature birds resemble the female.
 The eastern subspecies (O. t. dybowskii) is more extensively grey in colour in both sexes, with more extensive barring on the back.
 The great bustard has long legs, a long neck and a heavy, barrel-chested body.
 It is fairly typical of the family in its overall shape and habitat preferences.
 Three other bustard species overlap in range with this species: the MacQueen's (Chlamydotis macqueenii), houbara (Chlamydotis undulata) and little bustards (Tetrax tetrax).
 However, none of these attains the plumage coloration nor approach the body sizes of this species.
 Thus, the great bustard is essentially unmistakable.

+Male droppings are considerably heavier and bulkier than those of females.
+The weight, volume, and density of droppings also vary depending on the season and their composition, which is influenced by diet.
+Fecal steroid analyses can be particularly useful for determining sex and also for characterizing the endocrine status of individuals.